-- Date of the next hands-up survey - Date of annual review - Date of carrying out a complete review, i.e. a month and a year.
+- Date of the next hands-up survey - Date of annual review - Date of complete review State a month and a year.
 Schools should re-write their travel plans every 3 years to reflect changes within the school, progress since the first plan, and new problems and opportunities related to school travel. - Who will be responsible for ensuring that the surveys and review will take place? - A commitment that the review will consider pupil travel needs arising from new developments in education and transport provision.